Cellular Frequency Basics

 A savvy shopper wanting access to a carrier's entire network should make sure any devices purchased support all of the current and future frequencies that the carrier utilizes.

-If not, you could be missing out on coverage in some locations and may experience slower network speeds.
+If not, you could be missing out on coverage in some locations and may experience slower network speeds in others.

 Additional Reading